 Data breaches usually fall into one of the following categories.
 The information is usually protected by privacy laws designed to protect consumers and organizations, so obtaining the data by illicit means is the only solution available to hackers and criminals.

-These are broad categories, but data breaches can involve several types of compromised records - ranging from the unauthorized release of legal or redacted documents, to confidential research data conducted by an organization, and one of the most common breaches - security credentials such as passwords or PINs (we reviewed the 10 biggest data breaches of all time in our recent article).
+Data breaches can involve several types of compromised records — ranging from the unauthorized release of legal or redacted documents to confidential research data conducted by an organization, and one of the most common breaches: security credentials such as passwords or PINs.

 Data breach resources

-There are numerous guides available on the Internet offering payment security tips, advice on how to protect yourself against cyber attacks, and even calculators so you can estimate the cost of a data breach in your own organization.
-We’ve summarized a few of the most useful resources here.
+There are numerous guides available on the internet on how to protect yourself against cyber attacks, and calculators so you can estimate the cost of a data breach in your own organization.
+We’ve summarized a few of the most useful resources here: